European mole: Skeletal development

 In Talpa europaea, there are several unique changes in ossification sequence in the postcranial elements.
 Many of the shifts are seen in the vertebral column, specifically the cervical and thoracic regions.
-The shifts allow the moles to have a more stabilized body axis and cervical region after they are born.
+The shifts allow the moles to have a more stabilised body axis and cervical region after they are born.

 After a European mole is born and begins to develop, it will begin to crawl around and dig.
 As a result of the constant digging action, elements of the forelimb that are associated with those movements will begin to ossify.
 Some elements in the hands of Talpa europaea, formally described as distal phalanges, are actually the first to ossify.
 These elements build up a groove for the distal phalanges, but ultimately do not fuse with them.
 These bony elements develop directly, meaning they do not have any cartilaginous precursors.
 The extra-calcified elements are created from small, calcified particles that are found in the fibrous part of the flexor digitorum profundus.
 The particles then fuse later in life to form the solid element of the hand.
 Additionally, the sesamoid bone in the European mole sensu stricto is a bone that develops within a tendon.
 It does have a chondrified precursor and it assists the tendon in transmitting force.

 Dentition

 The variance of morphology between species is very important to paleontologists, as it can help define a fossil species.
-Unlike other characteristics that do not fossilize, like color and karyotype, dentition can be studied, as it fossilizes well and varies from species to species.
-Studying dentition can be very beneficial in recognizing the differences between fossils and subsequently being able to classify them.
+Unlike other characteristics that do not fossilise, like colour and karyotype, dentition can be studied, as it fossilises well and varies from species to species.
+Studying dentition can be very beneficial in recognising the differences between fossils and subsequently being able to classify them.

 The Roman mole (Talpa romana) was once considered a subspecies of the European mole, as they are of similar size.
 The only obvious difference between the two is that T. romana has skin-covered eyes and it also has a caecoid pelvis, whereas T. europaea has a europoid pelvis.
 Although similar in body, the dentition of T. romana is obviously larger in size than that T. europaea.
 Both the length of the tooth row and the individual elements are larger.
 Moreover, the mesostyle of the upper molars is generally divided.
 The dentition of T. europaea is small and the length of M1-M3 is less than 19% of the length of the condyle base.
 This mole also has relatively small molars for its size.